 Checklist – After Welding

-- Check weld appearance to insure no inconsistencies or discontinuities are present.
+- Check weld appearance to ensure no inconsistencies or discontinuities are present.

 - Check for adequate weld size.